LuckyHyena/DnD/homebrew/5e_reference.md

 > ### Things that do not provoke opportunity attacks
 > - Making a ranged attack within reach of a hostile creature causes [disadvantage](#improvised-weapons) but doesn't provoke.
 > - Casting a spell with a ranged attack roll also suffers disadvantage, but otherwise spellcasting suffers no penalties.
-> - There is no such thing as a five-foot step.
 > - You can circle around creatures without provoking as long as you stay within their reach for your entire movement.
+> - There is no such thing as a [five-foot step](https://www.dandwiki.com/wiki/SRD:5-Foot_Step) in 5th edition.

 ---